mailmojo/mailmojo-php-sdk/docs/Api/AccountApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$username = "username_example"; // string | Username of the account to get details for, or the special username \"me\" to get details about your authenticated user.
+$username = "username_example"; // string | Username of the account to get details for, or the special username `me` to get details about your authenticated user.

 try {
     $result = $apiInstance->getAccountByUsername($username);